drshahizan/software-engineering/materials/week1.md

 Testing and Quality Assurance: A description of the testing and quality assurance processes used to ensure that the software product meets its requirements and quality standards.

 The product specification serves as a critical communication tool between the development team and other stakeholders, such as product managers, designers, and customers.
 It ensures that everyone involved in the software development process has a shared understanding of the product's requirements, features, and functionality.

+## Software Engineering Diversity: Types of Software

+Software engineering is a diverse field that covers a wide range of software types.
+Here are some of the most common types of software:

+System Software: This is software that provides a platform or framework for other software to run on.
+Examples include operating systems, device drivers, and firmware.

+Application Software: This is software that provides specific functionality to end-users, such as word processors, web browsers, and email clients.

+Embedded Software: This is software that is embedded in hardware devices, such as medical devices, automotive systems, and home appliances.

+Enterprise Software: This is software that is used by organizations to manage business processes, such as customer relationship management (CRM) systems, enterprise resource planning (ERP) systems, and supply chain management (SCM) systems.

+Gaming Software: This is software that provides entertainment to end-users through games, such as console games, mobile games, and PC games.

+Artificial Intelligence (AI) Software: This is software that uses machine learning algorithms and other AI techniques to automate tasks, make predictions, and improve decision-making.

+Web-Based Software: This is software that is accessed through a web browser, such as web applications, e-commerce websites, and social media platforms.

+Mobile Software: This is software that is designed for mobile devices, such as smartphones and tablets.
+Examples include mobile applications, mobile games, and mobile web applications.

+Each type of software requires a different approach to software engineering, and software engineers need to have a diverse set of skills and knowledge to develop high-quality software in each category.

 ## Contribution 🛠️
 Please create an [Issue](https://github.com/drshahizan/software-engineering/issues) for any improvements, suggestions or errors in the content.